 What we offer

-Hunter School of the Performing Arts offers a unique educational environment as the only fully selective Performing Arts School in NSW.
+Hunter School of the Performing Arts offers a unique educational environment, being NSW’s only fully selective Performing Arts School.

 Our school delivers outstanding developmental programs, with a gifted and talented focus in Dance, Drama and Music.
 In addition, academic, welfare and sporting programs complement the delivery of a comprehensive academic Year 3-12 curriculum, which caters for the individual abilities of students while accommodating academic giftedness and learning support needs.

 Year 8-12 students can undertake major and minor studies in the Performing Arts as elective subjects.
 This can include the study of more than one Performing Arts field.
 All students have access to specialist opportunities for tuition and ensemble membership in the Performing Arts.

-The School offers strong academic programs in English, Mathematics, Science, History, Geography, Visual Arts, Technology & Applied Sciences, Languages and Personal Development, Health, Physical Education.
+We offer strong academic programs in English, Mathematics, Science, History, Geography, Visual Arts, Technology & Applied Sciences, Languages Other than English and Personal Development, Physical Education and Health.